 In 2022, the board authorized general retirement for the years of 1995, 1996 and 1997.
 For active members the retirement was applied to your bill received in December.
-For past members no longer residing on the Bluestem system a check was mailed Continued on page C4 www.bluestemelectric.com
+For past members no longer residing on the Bluestem system a check was mailed www.bluestemelectric.com